Board-Folk/Neptune/README.md

   may indicate a short, an incorrectly installed IC or similar.
 With the video cable connected the resistance will drop to around 150 Ohms.

+### Errata
+If you're building from an older version of this repository, you may be missing a connection between pin 81 and GND.
+You'll need to connect pin 81 to GND with a simple bodge.
+Two known issues caused by this are general flakiness when reading the region register, and issues reading/writing to the serial port.

 ## Thanks/Credits